hed-standard/hed-python/hedcode/jupyter_notebooks/specific_data_processing/wakeman_henson/README.md

 | 14      | 3   | 22         |
 | 17      | 3   | 3,5        |
 | 22      | 6   | 6          |

+### Final extract

+Extract a spreadsheet with unique event values in preparation for tagging.